Martha's Vineyard

-The Vineyard was home to one of the earliest known Deaf communities in the United States; consequently, a sign language, the Martha's Vineyard Sign Language, emerged on the island among both Deaf and hearing islanders.
-The 2010 census reported a year-round population of 16,535 residents, although the summer population can swell to more than 750,000 people.
+The island's year-round population has considerably increased since the 1960s.
+In the 2023 Martha's Vineyard Commission report, the year-round population was 20,530, an increase from 16,460 in 2010.
+The summer population swells to more than 200,000 people.
 About 56 percent of the Vineyard's 14,621 homes are seasonally occupied.

-Martha's Vineyard is primarily known as a summer colony.
-However, its year-round population has considerably increased since the 1960s.
-The island's year-round population increased about a third each decade from 1970 to 2000, for a total of 145 percent or about 3 percent to 4 percent per year (46 percent, 30 percent, and 29 percent in each respective decade).
-The population of the Vineyard was 14,901 in the 2000 Census and was estimated at 15,582 in 2004.
-(Dukes County was 14,987 in 2000 and 15,669 in 2004).
-Dukes County includes the six towns on Martha's Vineyard and Gosnold; it increased by more than 10 percent between 2000 and 2010, according to Census data released in 2011, gaining nearly 1,548 residents.
-The Island's population increased from 14,987 to 16,535.

-A study by the Martha's Vineyard Commission found that the cost of living on the island is 60 percent higher than the national average, and housing prices are 96 percent higher.
+A study by the Martha's Vineyard Commission in 2006 found that the cost of living on the island is 60 percent higher than the national average, and housing prices are 96 percent higher.
 A study of housing needs by the Commission found that the average weekly wage on Martha's Vineyard was "71 percent of the state average, the median home price was 54 percent above the state's and the median rent exceeded the state's by 17 percent," all leading to a stark example of severe income inequalities between year-round residents and their seasonal counterparts.